 Any student in the building for any reason must sign in to After-Care if they are not picked up in a timely manner.
 The activity supervisor/teacher will bring them to the After-Care program and you will be billed for their time with us.

 All students must be signed out, by an authorized adult, at pickup.
 Please record the time of pickup.
 This is crucial for the safety of each child in our care as well as for our record keeping.

 The program closes at 5:15 PM Please arrive with plenty of time to gather your child and his/her belongings.

-Entrance to the After-School Program is by the front school doors.
+Entrance to the After-Care Program is by the front school doors.
 Please ring the bell to the right of these doors for admittance.

 Every day we will have a snack time.
 Choices will include items such as yogurt, cracker, fruit, raw veggies.
 If your child(ren) has any known allergies, we will provide an alternative if, and only if, we have a note from your physician stating each allergy.
 For milk allergies, water will be provided as an alternative.
 You may wish to bring a snack from home for the afterschool program.
 A fee of .35/item will be charged to your account for each snack provided.

 - All groups will have outside time each day weather permitting.
 Please be sure your child has warm clothing for cold and snowy days.
 Extra mittens help in case those used during the day are wet.